joaovasco01/SentimentAnalysis/Run.md

 #### Steps to Run:

-- **Update File Paths**: Change the file_path in all the scripts.
+- **Update File Paths**: Change the "file paths" in all the scripts.
 Replace `/Users/joaovasco/Desktop/Part I/` with your local directory path.

 ### Part I